-Industrial Relations bill passes Sentate after major revisions
+Industrial relations bill passes Sentate after major revisions

 The Morrison government’s heavily amended industrial relations bill has passed the Senate, after key crossbenchers demanded further changes.

-The bill, which passed the Senate by two votes, only includes new measures for casual employment after the government dropped provisions related to underpayment, award simplification, enterprise bargaining and greenfields agreements.
+The bill, which passed the Senate by 35 votes to 33, only includes new measures for casual employment after the government dropped provisions related to underpayment, award simplification, enterprise bargaining and greenfields agreements.

 The government needed Centre Alliance’s Sterling Griff and One Nation to support the bill in order for it to pass.